Data-Association-Free Landmark-based SLAM: Experiments

 For the two semi-real datasets (Intel and Garage), we use two real datasets for pose graph optimization~\cite{kummerle2011g, g2odata}, which include both odometry measurements and loop closures.
 We obtain a proxy for the ground-truth trajectory by optimizing the original pose graph with loop closures.
 Then we remove the loop closures from the dataset, and add landmarks following the same procedure used for the synthetic datasets.

 The real dataset (Indoor) is a benchmarking dataset available online~\cite{mathworksdata}.
-In this dataset, a robot observes a number of AprilTags~\cite{april} along the trajectory (we only use the ID of the AprilTags for evaluating different methods).
+In this dataset, a robot navigates in a real office environment and observes a number of AprilTags~\cite{april} as landmarks along the trajectory (we only use the ID of the AprilTags for evaluating different methods).

 \myParagraph{Setup} In our synthetic and semi-real experiments, we sweep through different parameter values that define the map (\eg odometry noise level, number of landmarks, and landmark measurement noise level).
 Twenty Monte Carlo simulations are performed for each set of parameters where we vary noise realizations and landmark placement.
 The default map parameter values can be found in Table~\ref{tab:simparams}.